microsoft/react-native-windows-samples/docs/windowsbrush-and-theme.md

 });
 ```

 **Note:** That the system accent colors are `Color` objects at the native layer, whereas the other examples showed the use of theme brushes are `SolidColorBrush` objects.
-This means that the `SolidColoBrushes` will adapt automatically based on the Theme (Light, Dark or High Contrast), while the `Colors` will remain static.
+This means that the `SolidColorBrushes` will adapt automatically based on the Theme (Light, Dark or High Contrast), while the `Colors` will remain static.

-### Using windowsbrush to access Reveal and Acrylic
+### Using PlatformColor to access Reveal and Acrylic

 Two awesome features about the native XAML platform are Reveal and Acrylic.
 These two Fluent Design visuals are only found in Windows 10 apps, but can easily be accessed through the same `PlatformColor` API we provide on the JavaScript layer for other brushes.